varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Layouts.md

 property.

 > [!IMPORTANT]
-> When `data` is queried from inside a layout, it will have a read-only view of it.
-It will not be able to add or remove
+> When `data` is queried from inside a layout or page, it will have a read-only view of it.
+In other words, it will not
-> additional values, in other words.
+> be able to add or remove values at that point.

 Bringing it all together, your final code should look something like this: